 The primary driver behind the rejection of natural selection is Dr. Randy Guliuzza, an engineer and M.D. who speaks for the Institute of Creation Research.
 Guliuzza’s model is called Continuous Environmental Tracking (more on that in the next chapter).
 He regards natural selection as invoking “…mystical environmental properties.”
 His argument is “Environments do not select organisms for habitation.
 Rather, organisms occupy environments when they generate traits that fit.”
 In other words, the environment does not select for organisms.
 Instead, animals occupy environments they have the traits for.

 This argument seems to be somewhat semantic.
 It is true that the environment does not deliberately select for anything.
 That would imply that nature has a brain and the cognitive ability to select what organisms.
 However, as noted in a previous chapter, natural selection is essentially environmental selection.
 Environmental selection does not mean the environment is directly selecting for an organism.
 Instead, environmental selection simply explains why some organisms live in certain areas.
-They have traits which enable them to survive in that environment.
+They have traits that enable them to survive in that environment.
 Thus technically, the environment is not selecting them, the organisms are selecting their preferred environment.

 Semantics are the least of Guliuzza’s quibbles with natural selection.
 He also argues that natural selection is very poorly defined and no one quite knows what it is.
 I will somewhat grant him this point.
 As we discovered in the first chapter, obtaining a thorough, accurate definition of natural selection is very difficult.
 It is far easier to describe what it does than what it is.
-However, the same might be said for dark matter and certain other aspects of biology, chemistry, theoretical physics and so on.
+However, the same might be said for dark matter and certain other aspects of biology, chemistry, theoretical physics, and so on.
 Being unable to humanly describe or fully understand something does not make it false.
 I do not believe any theologian has ever completely understood the doctrine of the Trinity, yet that is what the Bible teaches regarding the Godhead.
 Some things are simply above the ability of the fallen human brain to comprehend.

 Guluizza’s main disagreement with natural selection, and probably the one prompting comments like Riddle’s is that he believes natural selection is unbiblical.
 The passage he cites regularly for this is Romans 1:19-20.
 “Because that which may be known of God is manifest in them; for God hath shewed it unto them.
 For the invisible things of him from the creation of the world are clearly seen, being understood by the things that are made, even his eternal power and Godhead; so that they are without excuse.”
-Obviously natural selection is not mentioned in that verse, but considering the phrase was not invented until the mid-1800s, that is hardly surprising.
+Obviously, natural selection is not mentioned in that verse, but considering the phrase was not invented until the mid-1800s, that is hardly surprising.
 Guliuzza’s argument is as follows.

 “To arrive at the true conclusion about God based on His creation, 1) people must truly affirm the reality they “clearly see”—namely, His intricate designs; and 2) must not falsely affirm seeing something that is not real—in this case, design abilities ascribed in times past to inanimate idols, or to present-day non-volitional things like Mother Nature, selfish genes, or natural selection.
 “Natural selection” induces thinking that fails both truth tests.”

-In other words, Guliuzza has noticed that evolutionists ascribe God-like powers to natural selection and therefore sees natural selection as something like a substitute for God in the evolutionary worldview.
+In other words, Guliuzza has noticed that evolutionists ascribe God-like powers to natural selection and therefore he sees natural selection as something like a substitute for God in the evolutionary worldview.
 In this he is correct.
 Natural selection in an evolutionary worldview is postulated as something of a panacea for all the woes of the dogma.
 Between natural selection and mutations, the evolutionists think they have all the power that creationists ascribe to God.
 However, just because evolutionists claim something is a substitute God, does not mean it does not exist.
 We will return to that idea below.

 Guliuzza also points out that natural selection implies that nature is intelligent and thus can make choices, hence the phrasing “natural selection”.
 While, as I established above, natural selection is a misnomer of sorts, being incorrectly named does not mean something does not exist.
 Species names change frequently, yet no one would argue that the animals whose name changed did not exist before they were correctly named.

 Guliuzza also points out, rightly, that numerous authorities on evolution, luminaries like Dr. Ernst Mayr and Dr. Jerry Coyne, have admitted that natural selection is poorly named because there is no selector.
 Guliuzza is again correct, that there is no express selector on the organisms.
 However, that does not mean natural selection does not exist.
-This is simply a rephrase of the misnomer argument that Guliuzza uses frequently.
+This is simply a rephrasing of the misnomer argument that Guliuzza uses frequently.
 Simply because the environment is not picking which organisms live there, does not mean that there is not some selection in play.
 In fact, there must be some level of environmental influence, or selection in the vernacular of the evolutionist, on the survival of an organism.
-Unless Guliuzza wants to argue that the environment is irrelevant to organisms survival, then there is some environmental influence on populations.
+Unless Guliuzza wants to argue that the environment is irrelevant to an organism’s survival, then there is some environmental influence on populations.

 Another argument Guliuzza will pull out to argue against natural selection is that it is indispensable to evolution.
 He is correct that without natural selection, evolution falls apart.
 I can certainly admire his motives in attempting to undermine evolution by removing natural selection but in so doing he is committing the same logical fallacy as the evolutionists: equivocation.
 Evolutionists regularly conflate the effects of natural selection with evolution in an effort to demonstrate their dogma.
 Guliuzza appears to have accepted that and thus believes that destroying natural selection will destroy evolution.
 However, because the two are not equivalent, as noted by Fisher, destroying evolution does not require attacking natural selection.
 In fact, some evolutionists have gone so far as to admit that natural selection is actually opposed to evolution!
 “So evolution takes place, not so much because of natural selection, but to a large degree in spite of it.”
-Simply put, natural selection is a hinderance to the evolutionary dogma, not a help.
+Simply put, natural selection is a hindrance to the evolutionary dogma, not a help.

 Guliuzza’s primary argument against natural selection appears to be his concern with how adaption occurs.
-He looks at organisms which appear to be well adapted to their environment and asks how those adaptations arose.
+He looks at organisms that appear to be well adapted to their environment and asks how those adaptations arose.
 Correctly, he states “Note that in all cases, function results from the operation of information-based systems.”
 As discussed in the previous chapter, information is required for any trait.
 Thus, adaptations are generated from the genome of the organisms and are thus, internal.
-However, internally produced adaptations does not eliminate natural selection, when it is properly defined.
+However, internally produced adaptations do not eliminate natural selection, when it is properly defined.
 Internally produced adaptations, generated from various genotypes within a population, work well with natural selection as a conservative force.

 In fact, some evolutionists have admitted that natural selection works much better to explain the maintenance of adaptation, rather than explaining the origin of adaptations.
 George C. Williams, the pre-eminent authority on natural selection in the late twentieth century went even further than that.
 “I regard it as unfortunate that the theory of natural selection was first developed as an explanation for evolutionary change.
 It is much more important as an explanation for the maintenance of adaptation.”
-He makes it clear that evolutionary change is much less compatible with natural selection than it is with maintenance of adaptations already in existence.
+He makes it clear that evolutionary change is much less compatible with natural selection than it is with the maintenance of adaptations already in existence.
 This is what Guliuzza gets wrong.
-He fails to properly define natural selection, and therefore expects it to fail to work with internally guided adaptations.
+He fails to properly define natural selection and therefore expects it to fail to work with internally guided adaptations.

 Guliuzza misses this point because he views selection as two dimensional rather than three dimensional.
 His idea is that all change is internal, which it is, within an organism.
-However, the frequency of traits within a population are somewhat environmentally dependent.
+However, the frequency of traits within a population is somewhat environmentally dependent.
 The environment might not influence the frequency of black eyes versus brown eyes, but it will affect the frequency of blindness versus sight.
-Organisms themselves do not change very much in response to their environment, though there are some exceptions to this (more on this when we discuss Guliuzza’s CET model) but whole populations do change over time in response to environmental conditions.
+Organisms themselves do not change very much in response to their environment, though there are some exceptions to this (more on this when we discuss Guliuzza’s CET model), but whole populations do change over time in response to environmental conditions.

 Darwin’s finches provide a fantastic example of this variation within a population.
 Extensive work has been done on these birds, in part because they provide a perfect vehicle to examine the claims of evolution.
 They are isolated, on small islands far from most humans, and other finch populations.
 The fourteen species are distinguished largely by food source and bill size and shape.
 It has been determined that, under certain environmental conditions, that finches with small bills survive freely.
 However, when new environmental conditions, namely drought, come into play and the seeds normally eaten by the smaller bill birds grow rare, they die off.
 The larger bill birds survive because they can crack and eat larger, tougher seeds.
 This is natural selection.
 The smaller bills are significantly deleterious to the birds under the drought conditions.
 It essentially keeps them from eating and they die.
 If they die, they cannot pass the information to offspring.
 Thus, small bills should, in theory, decrease in the Galapagos island finch populations every time there is a drought.